Winseral/3DShadowBoxArtDesigner/README.md

 # [Deakin](http://www.deakin.edu.au/) IT Degree SIT206 Tri1 2017 iOS Programming

 ## Swift 3.0 - iOS10 Art Designer Software system
+### This apple application allows users to develop 3D Box Art and
+### place an order for others to build and deliver
 -----------------
 ### iOS 10 Supported
 ### [Download the code from GitHub](https://github.com/Winseral/3DShadowBoxArtDesigner)